-- How much will I get paid for providing the Early Years Education?
+- How much will I get paid for providing the Early Years Funded childcare?

-Early years providers are funded to provide the free early years education at a rate of £4.88 per hour per eligible two-year-old and £3.70 per hour per 3 and 4-year-old.
+Early years providers are funded to provide childcare at a rate of £4.90 per hour per eligible 2-year-old.

-- Can I offer the Early Years Education Funding to parents?
+- Can I offer the Early Years Funding to parents?

-To offer the Early Years Education Funding for two-, three- and four-year olds a provider must:
+To offer the Early Years Funding for 2, 3 and four-year olds a provider must: